 Concert pianist, piano teacher, and piano historian Robert Estrin, brings to you his enthusiasm and expertise in this exciting series of videos for pianists of all levels: from beginning to advanced students.
 His passion shines through in these entertaining, informative videos, where he takes you on journeys into the world of the piano that are sure to inspire your own study of this beautiful instrument.
 No matter what your repertoire, Robert's tips and suggestions are sure to elevate your playing and enjoyment to the next level.

 From Founder and First Violinist of the New York String Quartet, to Director of Chamber Music at the American Conservatory in Fontainebleau, France, William Fitzpatrick has taught many of today's leading violinists and chamber musicians.
 He is a graduate of the Juilliard School, where he studied with Ms. Dorothy Delay and was an assistant to both Robert Mann and Claus Adam of the Juilliard String Quartet.
-William is today Professor of Violin at the Hall-Musco Conservatory of Music at Chapman University in Orange, California, and he is the Founder and CEO of MusiShare Inc. and Director of the MusiShare Young Artist Program in Irvine, California.
-Besides being frequently Invited to give Master Classes in the US and abroad, he has also published several books through MS Publications
+William is today the Henri Temianka Professor of Violin at the Hall-Musco Conservatory of Music which is located on the campus of Chapman University in Orange, California, and he is the Founder and Director of MusiShare and the MusiShare Young Artist Program.
+Besides being frequently Invited to give Master Classes in the US and abroad, he has also published several books through MusiShare

 Whether you're a child or a child-at-heart, violin teacher, Lora Staples, comes to you in this exciting series of videos made especially for beginning violin and fiddle students.
 With her expertise in teaching beginning students the basics of violin and fiddle playing, Lora is sure to provide you or your child with the foundation for advancing to the next level of playing and beyond.
 With so many similarities in the techniques of playing violin and fiddle, your tutorials from Lora will give you the tools you need to play well on either instrument.
 Even advanced students will find Lora's approach to teaching the basics fresh and exciting; the perfect refresher for anyone looking to brush up on techniques learned long ago!